Beyond the Horizon (film)

 Beyond the Horizon (မိုးကုတ်စက်ဝိုင်းကိုကျော်လွန်၍) is a 2005 Burmese drama film directed by San Shwe Maung.
 In this film, Htun Eaindra Bo won her third Academy Award for Best Actress and Naing Nu Shain (aka) Pha Hti got Academy Award for Best Cinematography.

 Plot

 The film tells the story of a man whose dreams are premonitions of the future.

 The protagonist is psychologically disturbed by recurring nightmares.
 Something is adrift in a river inlet, drawing ever closer to him.
-To seek solace he approaches a psychiatrist and for a short while is freed from nightmares till he meets a woman and falls in love.
+To seek solace, he approaches a psychiatrist and for a short while is freed from nightmares until he meets a woman and falls in love.